NVIDIA/nim-deploy/cloud-service-providers/oracle/workshops/VSS Workshop on OKE.md

 > **Important**: A100 requires 9 GPUs total, but OKE's `BM.GPU.A100-v2.8` only has 8 GPUs.
 You may need to use the `BM.GPU4.8` shape or adjust the configuration.

-### HuggingFace Access Required
+### Hugging Face Access Required

-The VSS Blueprint uses the `nvidia/Cosmos-Reason2-8B` model which requires accepting a license:
+The VSS Blueprint uses the `nvidia/Cosmos-Reason2-8B` model, which requires accepting a license:

 1. Go to [huggingface.co/nvidia/Cosmos-Reason2-8B](https://huggingface.co/nvidia/Cosmos-Reason2-8B)
 2. Click **"Agree and access repository"**